Table of Contents

 Paths and Connections of the Spinocerebellar Tracts

-The quality of unconscious proprioception is relayed within the spinocerebellar tracts; this is realized via the anterior spinocerebellar tract as well as the posterior spinocerebellar tract.
+The quality of unconscious proprioception is relayed within the spinocerebellar tracts; this is realized via the anterior and posterior spinocerebellar tracts.

 The anterior spinocerebellar tract passes proportionately to the contralateral side at the level of the spinal cord, while in the posterior spinocerebellar tract, the information passes to the cerebellum exclusively in an ipsilateral manner.

-Subsequently, the axons extend to the cerebellum, while the fraction of the anterior spinocerebellar tract which has crossed over before passes to the ipsilateral side again before entering the cerebellum.
+Subsequently, the axons extend to the cerebellum, while the fraction of the anterior spinocerebellar tract, which had previously crossed over, passes to the ipsilateral side again, before entering the cerebellum.
 Thereby, the cerebellum exclusively receives ipsilateral information from the spinal cord via the spinocerebellar tracts.

 The information is conveyed through a different respective peduncle to the cerebellum.
 The axons of the anterior spinocerebellar tract continue via the superior cerebellar peduncle, and the axons of the posterior spinocerebellar tract extend via the inferior cerebellar peduncle to the cerebellar vermis.

 Pathology of a Lesion to the Sensory System

 The pathology of a lesion to the sensory system is comparable to a motor system impairment insofar as it depends on the affected fiber tract and its path.

 The result of cortical or subcortical lesions are paraesthesiae, which often manifest themselves as sensations of tingling and numbness in the contralateral half of the body, which are frequently distally emphasized.

 In case of an injury to the thalamus or a subthalamic lesion, respectively, the information from the sensory system does not enter consciousness anymore, causing the cessation of the sensory perception on the contralateral half of the body.